rlivingsus/misc/standaloneBooks.md

 - Vann, David: A Mile Down
 - Verducci, Tom: The Cubs Way
 - Viega, John: The Myths of Security
+- Villoso, K.S.: CHRONICLES OF THE BITCH QUEEN: 1)The Wolf of Oren-Yaro
 - Vinge, Vernor: A Fire Upon the Deep
 - Volk, Steve: Fringe-ology
 - Voigt, Emily: The Dragon behind the Glass